This post contains affiliate links. Please see our disclosure policy.

 - Caramel – For best results, I recommend the type of caramels mentioned above.
 Homemade caramel sauce will cause the cookie to melt everywhere, and other brands like kraft caramels bake up too firm to chew.
 However, I think caramel bits will work if you need an alternative.

 Step 1: Make the Cookie Dough.
-Start with your wet ingredients.
-Cream together your butter and sugars with an electric mixer in a large mixing bowl.
-Add the eggs and vanilla, and then add the dry ingredients last.
-Mix in the chocolate chips.
+Cream together your butter and sugars with an electric mixer (or stand mixer) in a large mixing bowl.
+Add the eggs and vanilla, and then the dry ingredients and chocolate chips.

 Expert Success Tips: